Self-Supervised Point Cloud Registration with Deep Versatile Descriptors: Robust Point Registration

-To enhance the representation ability of the global descriptor, we adopt the idea of self-supervised learning, which always encodes high-level semantic representations through a pretext learning task \cite{kolesnikov2019revisiting}.
-Especially, we aim to extract useful local representations by exploiting the high-level relation among different local geometries based on the second term in Eq. \eqref{5}, which can be considered as a pretext learning task.
-In this way, we can solve registration by using joint global and local representations.
-The design of the self-supervised learning is based on the key observation that the local distinctive geometric structures of the point cloud by two subset points can be employed to enhance the representation ability of the feature extraction module.
+\textbf{On the self-supervised learning:} We adopt the idea of self-supervised learning to enhance the representation ability of the feature extraction module.
+We especially extract proper local descriptors by using the high-level relation among different local geometries, as in the \textit{second term} in Eq. \ref{5}.
+The \textit{second term} can be considered as a pretext learning task\cite{kolesnikov2019revisiting}.
+The design of such a pretext task is based on the critical observation that local distinctive geometric structures of point clouds are transformed consistently under the same rigid transformation (see Fig. \ref{motivation}).

-In the following, we will elaborate on the selection and intuition of local distinctive subset points.
+In the following, to avoid the abuse of all local geometries, we will elaborate on the intuition of selecting local distinctive subset points.

-\textbf{The selection of subset points.} We employ two representative points related to the barycenter of the source point cloud $X$ \cite{liu2022robust}, denoted by ${\bm x}_{b}=\frac{1}{N}\sum_{i=1}^{N}({\bm x}_{i}),$ the farthest point from barycenter,
+\textbf{On the selection of representative subset points.} We employ two representative points related to the barycenter of the source point cloud $X$ \cite{liu2022robust}, denoted by ${\bm x}_{b}=\frac{1}{N}\sum_{i=1}^{N}({\bm x}_{i}),$ the farthest point from barycenter,

 and the closest point from barycenter,